cnr-isti-vclab/vclib/docs/pages/3_mesh.md

 VCLib provides a set of prebuilt mesh data structures:

 - vcl::TriMesh: a simple Triangle Mesh data structure, allows to store a container of Vertices, a container of Triangles and some other components;
-- vcl::PolyMesh: a Polygon Mesh data structure, allows to store a container of Vertices, a container of Polygons (no costraints on the number of vertices of each polygon) and some other components;
+- vcl::PolyMesh: a Polygon Mesh data structure, allows to store a container of Vertices, a container of Polygons (no constraints on the number of vertices of each polygon) and some other components;
-- vcl::EdgeMesh: a Mesh data structore that allows to store a container of Vertices, a container of Edges (segments), and some other components;
+- vcl::EdgeMesh: a Mesh data structure that allows to store a container of Vertices, a container of Edges (segments), and some other components;
 - vcl::PointClout: a Mesh data structure that stores just a container of Vertices and some other components;
 - (ToDo: QuadMesh)
 - (ToDo: volumetric data structures)